kubernetes/community/contributors/design-proposals/scheduling/scheduling-framework.md

    extender performs binding instead of the scheduler.
 Extenders cannot be invoked at other points, for example, they cannot be called before running predicate functions.
-1. Every call to the extenders involves marshaling and unmarshaling JSON.
+1. Every call to the extenders involves marshaling and unmarshalling JSON.
    Calling a webhook (HTTP request) is also slower than calling native functions.
 1. It is hard to inform an extender that scheduler has aborted scheduling of a Pod.
 For example, if an extender provisions a cluster resource and